Understanding Video Aspect Ratios and How It Can Affect Your Video Quality

 4:3

-The 4:3 aspect ratio is also known as the “Academy” format, which was commonly used in most films produced before the 1950s.
 Before 16:10 and 16:9 aspect ratios became the standard, the 4:3 aspect ratio was the international standard for traditional television and computer monitors.
-However, when 16:10 and 16:9 aspect ratios allowed greater video resolution for HDTVs, 4:3 started becoming obsolete even as early as the 1950s.

 In the past years, however, the movie industry has seen a resurgence of the 4:3 aspect ratio as more filmmakers embrace it in feature-length stories.